-We are currently closed for intakes. plEASE CONTACT INTAKE COORDINATOR FOR FURTHER INFORMATION SBUSCH@NENQAYNI.COM
+We are currently running a virtual program. tentative onsite intake will be early may, 2021. plEASE CONTACT INTAKE COORDINATOR FOR FURTHER INFORMATION SBUSCH@NENQAYNI.COM

 See 2021 program dates below.
 Please submit applications to ensure priority placement on our wait list for upcoming intakes.
 Applications are accepted from BC and Yukon Territory only at this time.